All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Any allergies or contraindications

 The takes about two minutes.
-You get an immediate preliminary result that tells you whether you are likely to qualify.
-This is not a diagnosis or prescription.
+You get an immediate preliminary result that tells you whether you're likely to qualify.
+This isn't a diagnosis or prescription.
 It simply determines whether moving forward with a full consultation makes sense.

 Think of it as a pre-screening that saves everyone time.
 If something in your health profile needs closer attention, the quiz flags it so your provider can address it during the consultation.